accredible/acms-php-api/README.md

 An example digital certificate and badge can be viewed here: https://www.credential.net/10000005

-This gem wraps the Accredible API in Ruby for easy integration into projects.
+This Composer package wraps the Accredible API in PHP for easy integration into projects.
 Full API documentation can be found here: http://docs.accrediblecredentialapi.apiary.io/

-# Demo

-TODO: travis-ci, scrutinizer, packaist images...

 ## Install
 ```bash